Sacrament of Baptism

 Baptism is a community celebration welcoming a person into the Christian faith Community.
 Infant baptisms are usually celebrated at a week-end liturgy.
 Please contact our Pastoral Leader, Mary Krueger sixty days prior to baptism.

 The Eucharist in the Catholic Church is a sacrament celebrated as "the source and summit" of the Christian life.
-The Eucharist is celebrated daily during the celebration of Mass, the eucharistic liturgy.
+The Eucharist is celebrated daily throughout the world during the celebration of Mass, the eucharistic liturgy.

 For more information on the Eucharist, click here.